Monica Seles: Personal life

 Seles was born and raised in Novi Sad, Yugoslavia (now Serbia) to an ethnic Hungarian family.
-She became a naturalized American citizen in 1994 and also received Hungarian citizenship in June 2007.
+She became a naturalized American citizen in 1994, and she received Hungarian citizenship in June 2007.
+She received honorary citizenship of Novi Sad in 1993.

-On April 21, 2009, Seles released her memoir Getting A Grip: On My Body, My Mind, My Self which chronicles her bout with depression and binge eating disorder (BED) after her stabbing, her father's cancer diagnosis and eventual death, her journey back to the game and a life beyond tennis.
+On April 21, 2009, Seles released her memoir Getting A Grip: On My Body, My Mind, My Self, which chronicles her bout with depression and binge eating disorder (BED) after her stabbing, her father's cancer diagnosis and eventual death, her journey back to the game, and a life beyond tennis.

 Seles is married to businessman Tom Golisano, who is 32 years her senior.
 They began dating in 2009.
 The two announced their engagement on June 5, 2014.

-As of 2015, Seles is a paid spokesperson for Shire Pharmaceuticals, the makers of the first drug approved by the Food and Drug Administration to treat BED, to raise awareness of the disorder she has suffered from since she was a young adult.
+As of 2015, Seles was a paid spokesperson for Shire, the makers of the first drug approved by the Food and Drug Administration to treat binge eating disorder, to raise awareness of the disorder she has suffered from since she was a young adult.
 Seles would eat normal amounts of food at meals, and then secretly eat large amounts of junk food when she was alone.

+Seles was diagnosed with myasthenia gravis in 2022, and she made public her battle with the disease in August 2025.

 In popular culture

 In 1993, Seinfeld featured an episode ("The Lip Reader") in which the creators fictionalized Seles's return to the US Open after her stabbing.
 In 1996, Seles made a guest appearance in the TV sitcom The Nanny.
-She also appeared in 2008 in the TV series Dancing with the Stars as one of the contestants.
+She also appeared on the TV series Dancing with the Stars in 2008 as one of the contestants.